Math Vocabulary Words: How to Teach Elementary School Students Math Terminology So They Can Use Them Accurately

 - Emphasizing important and de-emphasizing unimportant features of mathematical text (including word problems) by using different voices.
 Students can mirror you by emphasizing particular words in a similar way

-- Helping students by providing strategies for remembering mathematical terms words through rhymes, raps and songs
+- Helping students by providing strategies for remembering mathematical terms words through sentence stems, rhymes, raps and songs

 - Allowing students opportunities to express and represent the words they encounter in a variety of ways (talking, writing, drawing)